Creamy Cauliflower White Bean Soup

 - Enjoy – serve soup topped with roasted Parmesan Cauliflower croutons.

 So let’s unpack the health benefits of eating beans.
 White beans such as cannellini (like other legumes) are an incredible part of a healthy diet because they provide you with a high protein and fiber content without overloading a meal with calories.
-Cannellini beans are most often found dried and can be used in a variety of dishes, but I’ve used canned here for convenience.
+Cannellini beans are most often found dried and can be used in a variety of dishes, but we’re using canned beans here for convenience.

 Here’s just a few good reasons to eat your legumes: